-Also, we have to admit that the April 2007 events in Tallinn have created a still operational strong base for conflicted identifications among Estonian Russian youth.
-Without strong belief in the unity of their own "titular" group as such, their identificational aspirations turn first towards their parents, followed by 'Estonians'.
-The values of structural pressure show that, alongside Estonians, even Russians have optimism about the continuity of the Estonian language and culture within a globalising world.
-Estonians and Russians both share a strong understanding of the key role of the Estonian language for integration into society.
+Also, we have to admit that the April 2007 events in Tallinn have created a still existing strong base for conflicted identifications among Estonian Russian youth.
+Without strong belief in the unity of their own "titular" group as such their identificational aspirations turn first towards their parents followed by 'Estonians'.
+The values of structural pressure show that besides Estonians even Russians have optimism about the continuity of the Estonian language and culture within a globalising world.
+Estonians and Russians both share a strong understanding of the key role of Estonian language for integration into society.

 It is evident that Estonians have mobilised themselves, and the 2007 events have even facilitated this new unity together with optimistic beliefs about the future through being an EU and NATO member state, while Russian media, Russia's perceived hostility towards its neighbours and the history of World War II still remain in their minds not letting them forget the past.

-In general, for Russians it is clear that their (Estonian Russians') integration mechanism is going to be via the Estonian language and culture, and our research indicates convergence in values with Estonians taking place.
-At the same time, significant symbols such as the 'bronze soldier' still have their role in Russians' memories and attitudes, causing conflicted identifications leading to the high identity diffusion that restricts smooth integration into Estonian society.
+In general, for Russians it is clear that their integration mechanism is going to be via the Estonian language and culture and our research indicates convergence in values with Estonians taking place.
+But at the same time significant symbols such as the 'Bronze soldier' still have their role in Russians' memories and attitudes, causing conflicted identifications leading to high identity diffusion that restricts smooth integration into Estonian society.

-Our study results show that two approaches exist among Russian respondents simultaneously: Estonia-centred (e.g. belief in Estonia's development and integration in a common nationality) and Soviet-centred (e.g. identification with the Bronze soldier, identification with historical symbols of evaluation the Soviet past).
+Our study results show that two approaches exist among Russian respondents simultaneously: Estonia-centred (e.g. belief in Estonia's development and integration in common nationality) and Soviet-centred (e.g. identification with the Bronze soldier, identification with historical symbols of evaluation the Soviet past).

-This study reinforced our view that the integration process has become more complicated than was expected in Estonia about 20 years ago.
-However, the answers, gathered with ISA study, showed that most of the respondents' life experience has created a positive attitude concerning integration issues; they possess preconditions (e.g. belief in the role of the Estonian language as an integrator) for moving towards Estonia-centred dominants within their identity structure.
+This study reinforced our view that the integration process has become more complicated than it was expected in Estonia about 20 years ago.
+However, the answers, gathered with ISA study, showed that most of respondents' life experience has created positive attitude concerning integration issues, they have got preconditions (e.g. belief in the role of the Estonian language as an integrator) for moving towards Estonia-centred dominants within their identity structure.

-The role of Russia's media and the internet cannot be underestimated in the case of Estonian Russians (as this forms their strongest 'core' evaluative dimension).
-We see that Estonian Russians' adaptation to Estonian society is influenced by ideology promoted by Russia's information channels.
-Unfortunately, interpretation of the Soviet Union's (including Estonia's) history in some certain aspects remains unchanged.
-This is also why there are young Russians who still have a one-sided cliché in their minds, for instance about World War II.
-Although most of these young Russians have learned the state language (Estonian), and, as we see, this is a precondition for integration, we still cannot take this fact as an indicator of a successful integration process in all of its comprehensiveness.
+The role of Russia's media and internet cannot be underestimated in the case of Estonian Russians (as this forms their strongest 'core' evaluative dimension).
+We see that Estonian Russians' adaptation to Estonian society is strongly influenced by ideology pushed from Russia's information channels.
+Unfortunately interpretation of the Soviet Union's (including Estonia's) history in some certain aspects remains unchanged.
+This is also why there are young Russians who still have a one-sided cliché in their minds, for instance about II World War.
+Although most of these young Russians have learned the state language (Estonian) and as we see this is a precondition for integration, we still cannot take this fact as an indicator of a successful integration process in all of its comprehensiveness.

-By now all Estonian people have experienced life in the European Union for four years, and this has deepened both Estonians' and Russians' emotional credit towards the EU.
-The most notable factor in this process has been rapid economic growth; at the same time improvement of personal well-being has mostly been experienced by young people.
+All Estonian people have experienced life in the European Union for four years by now and this has deepened both Estonians and Russians emotional credit towards the EU.
+The most notable factor in this process has been rapid economic growth, at the same time improvement of personal well-being has mostly been experienced by young people.
 Estonian respondents, in this study, are characterised first of all by indicator 'high trust in the government' (demonstrated by idealistic identification).
-The authors' guess is that this trust also shows support for the belief of the government's efforts being responsible for fast economic development and stability followed by a low unemployment rate.
+Authors' guess is that this trust also shows support for the government's efforts being responsible for fast economic development and stability followed by a low unemployment rate.